4 Easy Steps To Acquire Competitor’s Backlinks on Your Site

 The best traffic you get is organic traffic.
-The people who find their way to your website is because they are looking for it, or looking for something similar to it.
-It is easy to assume that your competitors for search engine domination are the same competitors that you have in the physical world.
+The people who find their way to your website because they are looking for it or looking for something similar to it.
+It is easy to assume that your search engine domination competitors are the same ones you have in the physical world.
 That isn’t always true.

-To find your competitors you can either Google each keyword that you want to rank for or use a tool like Rank Tracker to find your competitors.
-Using a tool such as Rank Tracker is typically easier because it allows you to keep track of the status of your keyword domination over time without having to perform regular Google searches.
+To find your competitors, you can either search each keyword you want to rank for or use a tool like Rank Tracker to find your competitors.
+Using a tool such as Rank Tracker is typically more accessible because it allows you to keep track of the status of your keyword domination over time without having to perform regular Google searches.

 You want to know what websites your competitors are getting their backlinks from.
-This can be essential to knowing what you should do yourself to increase your presence.
-Some of the websites that your competitors have, could be yours.
+This can be essential to understanding what you should do to increase your presence.
+Some of the websites that your competitors have could be yours.

-In order to find out what backlinks your competitors get, you will have to use a tool.
-These tools are call Backlink Analyzers.
+You will have to use a tool to find out what backlinks your competitors get.
+These tools are called Backlink Analyzers.
 PowerSuite Toolkit and SEMrush are just two examples of these tools.
-PowerSuite Toolkit is free while SEMrush requires a subscription.
+PowerSuite Toolkit is complimentary, while SEMrush requires a subscription.

 Look For Websites That Are Likely To Be Link Builders

 Only quality websites should be your preference for building relevant backlinks.
-And, one of the best ways to get that done is to find a tool that can automatically do that for you.
-SEO SpyGlass instantiates as one of the paradigm for such a tool.
-Input information on your website and your competitors’, it will do the magic for you.
+And one of the best ways to get that done is to find a tool that can automatically do that for you.
+SEO SpyGlass instantiates as one of the paradigms for such a tool.
+Input information on your website and your competitors; it will do the magic for you.
 Tools like this make the process easier.

 However, you can take the information you gathered from the last section and review each website.
 Do the websites match the content on your website?
 What similarities do you share?
-Could you pitch to that website?
-A website with 2 or more competitors’ backlinks is a good match.
+Could you pitch that website?
+A website with two or more competitors’ backlinks is a good match.

-A professional email that conveys your message is great.
+A professional email that conveys your message is excellent.

 Just like with the other steps that we have mentioned in this article, there are tools that you can use to help contact websites.
-LinkAssistant is a popular example of a tool for contacting websites.
-You put in your list of domains and it will find their email addresses.
+LinkAssistant is a famous example of a device for getting sites.
+You put in your list of domains, and it will find their email addresses.

-When outlined, most people find that these steps are quite easy to follow along.
-It takes a try or two, but after that you will get the hang of performing backlink research.
+When outlined, most people find that these steps are pretty easy to follow.
+It takes a try or two, but after that, you will get the hang of performing backlink research.
 Software development companies do this all the time to help their websites grow.
-Any website that wants to build up their backlinks does.
+Any website that wants to build up its backlinks does.

 About the Author :

-Manoj Rawat, a Growth Hacker, Ideator, Innovator and Experienced SEO, SMM and Marketing Consultant with over 8 years IT experience.
+Manoj Rawat is a Growth Hacker, Ideator, Innovator, and Experienced SEO, SMM, and Marketing Consultant with over eight years of IT experience.
+He is an avid sportsperson, traveler, explorer & nature lover.
 He loves to share marketing tips & strategies among online marketers.
-He is an avid sports person, traveller, explorer & nature lover.
-You can find Manoj on Quora, LinkedIn and Twitter.
+You can find Manoj on Quora, LinkedIn, and Twitter.